 Before you open your TD Ameritrade account and start transferring your 401K let’s consider these results—there are quite a few problems with them after all.

-- We’re applying this model on data very close to the training data;
+- We’re applying this model to data very close to the training data;

 - We aren’t accounting for relevant broker fees for buy/sells